 Breed

 Some breeds are more prone to pica.
 The Siamese and Burmese cat breeds, whether purebred or crossbreed, may be more likely to develop pica.
-If they do indulge in this unusual behaviour, they may need preventative measures in place for their safety.
+Part of this is that they are very nosy and inquisitive breeds and so they do like to be in everything and investigate things but if this leads to eating inappropriate items like plastic you need to put preventative measures in place and look at ways to given them other outlets for this behaviour.

 Cat health